Why diesel is more fun to drive?

 If you maintain a diesel engine well and drive carefully, it can last 400,000 km before needing a major engine overhaul.

-Does driving slow save diesel?
+Does driving slow save fuel?

 Slow Down and Drive Conservatively Reducing your speed by 5 to 10 mph can improve fuel economy by 7%–14%.
 Using cruise control on the highway can help drivers maintain a constant speed; vehicles use the most energy when accelerating.

-How to save diesel fuel in a truck?
+How to save gas in a car?

 Why do people avoid diesel cars?